The Lock-Eat collection has been designed for food preserving amid the various techniques as per countless recipes.

 Before using the glass jars and lids make sure that there are no chips or cracks on the rims and that there are no abrasions on the surface of the glass.

-Wash the jars, lids and natural rubber gaskets and sterilize for 12 minutes in hot boiling water in a large metal pot.
+Wash the jars AND THE lids and sterilize for 12 minutes in hot boiling water in a large metal pot.

 It is advisable (or recommended) to place a clean cloth at the bottom of the metal pot.